matthew-tfs/docs.mjcb.io/content/microsoft/windows-server/windows-server-roles-features/adcs/adcs-windows-server-2019-guide/_index.md

 ## Environment Assumptions ##

-All Servers in this guide are using **Windows Server 2019 Standard (Desktop Experience)**, but this should work correctly using Windows Server 2016.
+All servers in this guide are using **Windows Server 2019 Standard (Desktop Experience)**, but this should work correctly using Windows Server 2016.
 In this guide, the Active Directory Domain and Forest Functional Levels are set to Windows Server 2016 levels, but this should work for Windows Server 2012 R2 functional levels.

 This guide should work perfectly fine using Hyper-V, VirtualBox or VMware.
 This guide does not assume any Virtualization platform so there should not be any issues using any Virtualization platform.